Neptune Blog

 Access to AWS services will be provided using AWS Identity and Access Management (IAM) service.
 Also, before deployment, we’ll ingest input data on AWS S3

 • When code is pushed on a defined branch, GitHub actions activate and start the CD process.
-Firstly, actions configure AWS credentials in order to have access to the services.
+First, actions configure AWS credentials to have access to the services.

 • Actions build Docker image and push it on AWS ECR.
 Elastic Container Registry is a repository for container images, where images can be easily pushed, accessed, and distributed with other AWS services.

 • ECS service will operate one EC2 instance where a Docker container will be deployed.
-Inside the Docker container, the cron job will run our main python script every one hour, using the Miniconda environment.
+Inside the Docker container, the cron job will run our main Python script every hour, using the Miniconda environment.

 • Output data will be stored on AWS S3.
-Also, some output results and metadata will be stored on neptune.ai as a monitoring service.
+Also, some output results and metadata will be stored on neptune.ai, a monitoring service that will help us track the metrics.

 IAM and S3